The Overwhelmed Employee

 What L&D Strategies Would Help Engage the Overwhelmed Employees?

-At EI Design, we work with several customers to offer learning that aligns better to the learners’ expectations.
+At EI, we work with several customers to offer learning that aligns better to the learners’ expectations.
 It is short, focused, and personalized and enables employees to consume this either at the moment of need or during breaks.

 I am sharing a list of L&D strategies that have helped us achieve this mandate: